 Those who love ridesharing argue that these companies increase safety by taking drivers off of the road, especially during evening hours when those who head out on the town are more likely to get behind the wheel after a few cocktails.
 (A recent study claims that’s not true—that Uber and Lyft haven’t changed the rates of drunk driving fatalities.)
 Yet rideshare passengers and other drivers remain at risk because of the lack of regulations for rideshare companies.

 If you were injured in a rideshare accident as a passenger or in another vehicle, you might be eligible to recover damages to compensate you for the losses that you have incurred because of your injury.
-Call the skilled rideshare accident attorneys at The Law Offices of George Salinas in Austin at (512) 851-1004 for a free consultation to evaluate your case.
+Call the skilled rideshare accident attorneys at George Salinas Injury Lawyers in Austin at 210-225-0909 for a free consultation to evaluate your case.

 Causes of Rideshare Accidents in Austin